SamueleMancini/pybit_ms/README.md

 ### 1. Public endpoint:

-First we show how to query a public endpoint, i.e. one that does not require porfile authentication.
+First we show how to query a public endpoint, i.e. one that does not require profile authentication.
 In this example we implement the get_tickers() function which queries the latest price snapshot, best bid/ask price, and trading volume in the last 24 hours.

 Initialize the BybitAPI class wit: